 You may renew your food stamps online, by mail or by email.
 If you wish to renew them online, you must first create an account with the Idaho Health and Welfare department.

-How to Appeal a Food Stamps Denial in Idaho
+About Appealing a Food Stamps Denial in Idaho

 Was your application for food stamps denied in ID?
 If so, you may request a fair hearing from your health and welfare office.
-To set up a fair hearing, contact the office representative who helped process your application or sent you a denial notice.
+To set up a fair hearing, contact the representative who helped process your application or sent you a denial notice.

 If you choose to appeal a food stamps decision, you may represent yourself or have an attorney, relative or friend represent you at the hearing.
 Keep in mind that you only have a certain number of days from receiving the denial notice to request a fair hearing.
 For more information on food stamps denials and the application process, download our free guide.